openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step5.md

 $ operator-sdk new my-project --type=ansible --api-version=myapi.example.com/v1alpha1 --kind=MyOperatedApp
 [...]

-# See if you can spot similarities between command arguments provided above and filenames shown below.
+# See if you can spot similarities between command args and generated scaffolding.

 $ tree my-project/